 Is not love the answer?

 Love must be properly directed.
-Love, generally viewed, must have the right direction.
-We must not love darkness (John 3: 19, 20), the world (1 John 2: 15-17), sinful pleasure (2 Tim.
-3: 4), and human praise (John 12: 42, 43).
+Generally viewed, love must have the right direction.
+We must not love darkness (John 3: 19-20), the world (1 John 2: 15-17), sinful pleasure (2 Tim.
+3: 4), or human praise (John 12: 42-43).
 Conversely, we are to love God (Matt.
 22: 37), God's commands (Ps.
-119: 127), enemies (Matt.
+119: 127), our enemies (Matt.
 5: 43-48), and the truth (2 Thes.
 2: 10-12).
-When true love is present there will be no envy, no joy in sin, but hope and endurance (1 Cor.
+When true love is present there will be no envy or no joy in sin, but hope and endurance (1 Cor.
 13: 4-7).

 The value of Biblical love.
-Biblical love motivates to serve God (John 14: 23), produces true confidence (1 John 4: 17, 18), and works not ill toward another (Rom.
+Biblical love motivates to serve God (John 14: 23), produces true confidence (1 John 4: 17-18), and works not ill toward another (Rom.
 13: 10).
 Love causes one to serve another (Gal.
 5: 13).
 Biblical love is so great it is said to be the "bond of perfectness" (Col. 3: 14).
 Love unites all things worthwhile and makes them complete.

 Conclusion.
 We must never use "love" in such a way as to make it exclusive of anything God has required (such as obedience).
 We must also understand what Biblical love actually is.
 Biblical love is the answer!

 Love must be properly directed.
-Love, generally viewed, must have the right direction.
-We must not love darkness (John 3: 19, 20), the world (1 John 2: 15-17), sinful pleasure (2 Tim.
-3: 4), and human praise (John 12: 42, 43).
+Generally viewed, love must have the right direction.
+We must not love darkness (John 3: 19-20), the world (1 John 2: 15-17), sinful pleasure (2 Tim.
+3: 4), or human praise (John 12: 42-43).
 Conversely, we are to love God (Matt.
 22: 37), God's commands (Ps.
-119: 127), enemies (Matt.
+119: 127), our enemies (Matt.
 5: 43-48), and the truth (2 Thes.
 2: 10-12).
-When true love is present there will be no envy, no joy in sin, but hope and endurance (1 Cor.
+When true love is present there will be no envy or no joy in sin, but hope and endurance (1 Cor.
 13: 4-7).

 The value of Biblical love.
-Biblical love motivates to serve God (John 14: 23), produces true confidence (1 John 4: 17, 18), and works not ill toward another (Rom.
+Biblical love motivates to serve God (John 14: 23), produces true confidence (1 John 4: 17-18), and works not ill toward another (Rom.
 13: 10).
 Love causes one to serve another (Gal.
 5: 13).
 Biblical love is so great it is said to be the "bond of perfectness" (Col. 3: 14).
 Love unites all things worthwhile and makes them complete.

 Conclusion.
 We must never use "love" in such a way as to make it exclusive of anything God has required (such as obedience).
 We must also understand what Biblical love actually is.
 Biblical love is the answer!